mfkiwl/RxInfer.jl/docs/src/manuals/inference/manual.md

     y = datavar(Float64)
     y ~ NormalMeanVariance(m1, 1.0)

-    # Return variables of interests, optional
+    # Return variables of interest, optional
     return m1, y
 end
 ```

-And later on we may create our model and obtain references for variables of interests:
+And later on we may create our model and obtain references for variables of interest:

 ```@example hierarchical-normal
 model, (m1, y) = create_model(my_model())